Skip to content

 Handling partial failures

 A deployment is considered partial when some devices succeed and others fail.
-This is normal in large fleets where individual machines may be offline or their UNC path inaccessible.
+This is normal in large fleets where individual machines may be offline or their target path inaccessible.

 To identify failed devices: